SkyKerr/SkyBot/README.md

 A Changelog for all versions can be found at ~/changelog.md .

 # Commands: (Preceeded by the command character, defaults to $)

 Syntax: [optional parameter],

+`$status` : Shows the bot version and github link

 `$settings` : shows the list of guild settings

 `$settings` [setting] : Shows the current value of the given setting

 `$settings` [setting] [value] : sets the setting to the given value.
-Permissions required.
+Manage messages Permissions required.
 Passed value must follow the given type for the setting: bool, string, int, or char.

 `$version` : shows the current bot version

 `$echo <message...>` : replys with the same message and pings the author

 `$help` : gives the link to the github

+'$send <channel> "<message>"' : Sends the message to the given channel.
+Manage messages permission required.

+`$reply` <channel> <message ID> "<message>" [ping true/false] : Replies to the given message.
+Ping defaults to false.

 ## All Below are "Jape Command" and can be disabled by setting `allowJapeCommands` to false